UoMResearchIT/r-tidyverse-intro/_episodes/05-plot-ggplot2.md

 > > between the difference continents much less obvious.
 > >
 > > If we plot the data with a linear scale the inequality is more obvious, but this masks the individual trajectories of
-> > many countries' GDPs .
+> > many countries' GDPs.
 Decisions about how best to plot data are beyond the scope of this course.
 Research IT offers a course, [Introduction to data visualisation and analysis](https://app.manchester.ac.uk/rintrovis), which covers this topic in much more detail.
 > >
 > {: .solution}
 {: .challenge}